CiaranMoran27/Testing/README.md

 ## Task 3: (collatz.py):

-*Write a program that asks the user to input any positive integer and outputs the successive values of the following:<br/>* At each step calculate the next value by taking the current value and:
+*Write a program that asks the user to input any positive integer and outputs the successive values of the following:*<br/>
+ *At each step calculate the next value by taking the current value and:*
- - divide by 2 if even.
+    - *Divide by 2 if even.*
- - multily by 3 and add 1 if odd.
+    - *Multily by 3 and add 1 if odd.*
- - end the progam if current value is 1.
+    - *End the progam if current value is 1.*

 <br/>